-Non-parametric statistics were performed throughout (Statistica 13, StatSoft, Tulsa, OK, USA).
+Non-parametric statistics were performed throughout (Statistica 13, RRID:SCR_014213, StatSoft Inc., Tulsa, USA).
 For comparisons with chance level (zero), one-sample sign tests (OSS) were used.
 To compare across multiple independent groups, we conducted Kruskal-Wallis tests (KW) with subsequent pair-wise comparisons by Mann-Whitney U-tests (MWU).
-To ensure a within-experiment error rate below 5%, Bonferroni-Holm correction (Holm, 1979) was applied.
-Box plots show the median as the middle line, the 25 and 75% quantiles as box boundaries, and the 10 and 90% quantiles as whiskers.
+To ensure a within-experiment error rate below 5% Bonferroni-Holm correction (Holm, 1979) was applied.
+Box plots show the median as the middle line, the 25 and 75 % quantiles as box boundaries, and the 10 and 90 % quantiles as whiskers.
 Sample sizes were chosen based on previous, similar studies.
 Experimenters were blind with respect to genotype when applicable.
-The results of the statistical tests and the source data of all experiments performed are documented in Dataset 1.
+The results of the statistical tests and the source data of all experiments performed are documented in the Data file 'Thoener et al. DATA'.
+Experimenters were blind to genotype.